 The 51-credit FNP Master of Science in Nursing and the 39-credit FNP Post Master's Certificate Track, which are completed through precepted clinical settings, provide a flexible, executive-education format in which the theoretical content of all courses is taught in one weekend session per month (4 days; Saturday-Tuesday) each semester.
 The remainder of each semester is taught using both a face-to-face and web-enhanced pedagogical approach for student/faculty collaboration, faculty presentations, and clarification of theoretical content.
 All clinical courses are offered as immersion practicum experiences, conducted in faculty approved, in-person, precepted clinical settings.
+A Student must follow the sequence of the curriculum otherwise the student will be administratively withdrawn from the courses at any time of the semester and the student will be responsible for any consequences.
+Not following the sequence policy may lead to a dismissal from the program.
 The following course sequence is required for this curriculum of study: Students are admitted to this track as a cohort in the Summer, Spring, or Fall semester.